Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 Download and install the stacks-cli using [Stacks CLI](../../../../stackscli/about).
 Please refer **Stacks.CLI.Manual** in the latest stacks-cli release for detailed instruction.

-To construct a Data platform project, two primary cli commands are required: `stacks-cli interactive` and `stacks-cli scaffold`.
+To construct a Data Platform project, two primary cli commands are required: `stacks-cli interactive` and `stacks-cli scaffold`.

 The interactive command is designed to ask questions on the command line about the configuration required for setting up Ensono Digital Stacks.
 It will then save this configuration out to a file that can be